Understanding the Vulnerability of Maine Lakes to Invasive Aquatic Plants

 - The model predicted a total of 81 lakes to be infested, of which 51 are NOT infested.
 All but 10 of those have a Courtesy Boat Inspection (CBI) program or have had a partial plant survey.
 It is a high priority of the DEP’s Invasive Aquatic Species Program to survey those lakes that have not been surveyed.

-Comparing model results of lakes predicted to be infested with lake Vulnerability Index scores provides a further check of the model’s validity.
-One would expect that a lake predicted by the model to be infested would have a relatively high vulnerability index score, and this was generally true.
-Of the 81 lakes predicted by the model to be infested, 48 were high risk, 25 were moderate risk, and on 8 were low risk according to the Vulnerability Index.
+Comparing model results of lakes predicted to be infested with lake Vulnerability scores provides a further check of the model’s validity.
+One would expect that a lake predicted by the model to be infested would have a relatively high vulnerability score, and this was generally true.
+Of the 81 lakes predicted by the model to be infested, 48 were high risk, 25 were moderate risk, and on 8 were low risk according to the Vulnerability Analysis.

 2017 Lake Score Map